RTEMS/rtems-docs/c_user/stack_bounds_checker.rst

 ---------

 The stack bounds checker operates as a set of task extensions.
-At task creation time, the task’s stack is filled with a pattern to indicate the stack is unused.
+At task creation time, the task's stack is filled with a pattern to indicate the stack is unused.
 As the task executes, it will overwrite this pattern in memory.
-At each task switch, the stack bounds checker’s task switch extension is executed.
+At each task switch, the stack bounds checker's task switch extension is executed.
 This extension checks that:

-- the last ``n`` bytes of the task’s stack have not been overwritten.
+- the last ``n`` bytes of the task's stack have not been overwritten.
 If this pattern has been damaged, it indicates that at some point since this task was context switch to the CPU, it has used too much stack space.

-- the current stack pointer of the task is not within the address range allocated for use as the task’s stack.
+- the current stack pointer of the task is not within the address range allocated for use as the task's stack.

 If either of these conditions is detected, then a blown stack error is reported using the ``printk`` routine.